pvcraven/arcade_book/source/chapters/05_print_statement/print_statement.rst

 ----------------------

 We are going to use a **function** to output text to the screen.
-Functions are a basic building block in any computer program.
 If you've taken a geometry class, you've already used the sine (**sin**) and cosine (**cos**) functions.
 In programming, we use functions *a lot*.
+Functions are a basic building block in any computer program.
-Just like in math, when we use functions in programming we start with a function name and it by a pair of parentheses: ``( )``.
+Just like in math, when we use functions in programming we start with a function name and follow it it by a pair of parentheses: ``( )``.
-We put any function **parameter** inside the parenthesis.
+We put any function **parameter** inside the parentheses.

-In :ref:`sin-function` example below, we have a function, parenthesis, and a parameter.
+In the :ref:`sin-function` example, we have a function, parenthesis, and a parameter:

 .. code-block:: text
     :caption: Functions in Math